 - Equity Release.
 An Equity Release Scheme (of which there are several types) allows money locked in freeholds to be released.
 This can be given away as a PET and if the donor survives more than seven years then it will not normally attract an IHT liability.

 - Life Assurance.
 Policies are available which may pay all or some of your IHT liability.
 These can be written in such a way that they pass directly to your family and do not become part of your taxable estate.
 Lump-sums payable on the death of a pension policy holder can also normally be arranged to fall outside your estate.

 - Holding Exempt Assets.
 Certain assets (such as shares in AIM-listed companies and in family businesses) are wholly or partially exempt from IHT if certain conditions are met.

 - Trust Funds.
 Setting up a trust fund used to be a common way to leave money.
 This can be an effective way of minimizing the impact of IHT.
 However, changes made in the Finance Act 2006 have made some of these less attractive.
 If you have established such a trust or are thinking of doing so, it is sensible to seek professional advice.

-- Following changes to the pensions regime which take effect in 2015, pension pots can now be considered to be useful as an IHT planning tool.
+- Following changes to the pensions regime which took effect in April 2015, pension pots can now be considered to be useful as an IHT planning tool.
 Specialist advice should always be sought.